-- 10. LTL is a North Carolina limited liability company with its principal place of business in New Jersey. - 11.
-LTL was created through a corporate restructuring (the "2021 Corporate Restructuring") of the former Johnson & Johnson Consumer Inc. ("Old JJCI") that was completed on October 12, 2021.
-As a result of the 2021 Corporate Restructuring, Old JJCI ceased to exist and LTL and Johnson & Johnson Consumer Inc., a New Jersey company ("New

-2 As just one example, earlier this month, the Southern District of Florida dismissed thousands of product liability claims advanced against pharmaceutical manufacturers, detailing the unfounded, unreliable and unscientific opinions that had been submitted by a roster of plaintiffs' experts-including Dr. Anne McTiernan, who also partnered with Dr. Moline to fabricate a false narrative regarding the very talc products at issue here.
-In re Zantac (Ranitidine), MDL No. 2924, Doc.
-No. 6120 (S.D.
-Fla.
-Dec.
-6, 2022).
-The long history of manipulating science in asbestos litigation, and now talc litigation, is laid out in more detail in Section VI below.
-Sadly, the Moline Article is just the latest iteration that has come to light, but its impact-particularly as to LTL-has been substantial.

-Case 21-30589-MBK Doc 3502 Filed 12/16/22 Entered 12/16/22 14:22:11 Desc Main Document Page 6 of 54

-JJCI"), were formed.
-Old JJCI manufactured and sold Johnson's Baby Powder and Shower to Shower.

-- 12. As part of the 2021 Corporate Restructuring, LTL was allocated and became solely responsible for certain liabilities of Old JJCI, including liabilities arising from all claims (the "Talc Claims") relating in any way to injury or damage sustained or incurred in the exposure to talc or talc-containing products (other than claims for which the exclusive remedy is provided under a workers' compensation statute or similar laws).
-LTL also was allocated and received certain assets of Old JJCI.
-Consequently, LTL received all causes of action and privileges that relate to the assets and liabilities allocated to LTL in the Corporate Restructuring, including the claims asserted herein.3 - 13.
-On October 14, 2021, LTL commenced a Chapter 11 Case by filing a voluntary petition for relief under chapter 11 of the Bankruptcy Code in the United States Bankruptcy Court for the Western District of North Carolina.
-The bankruptcy case was transferred to this District on November 16, 2021.
-LTL continues to be in possession of its property and is managing its business, as a debtor in possession, pursuant to sections 1107(a) and 1108 of the Bankruptcy Code. - 14.
-Defendant Dr. Jacqueline Miriam Moline is an Occupational Medicine specialist and Professor of Occupational Medicine, Epidemiology and Prevention and Internal Medicine, and the Chairperson of the Department of Occupational Medicine, Epidemiology and Prevention at the Donald & Barbara Zucker School of Medicine at Hofstra/Northwell, as well as Director of the Northwell Health Queens World Trade Center Health Program, and Director of the New
+- 10. LTL Management LLC ("LTL") is a North Carolina limited liability company with its principal place of business in New Jersey. - 11.
+LTL has one member: Johnson & Johnson Holdco (NA) Inc. Johnson & Johnson Holdco (NA) Inc. is a citizen of New Jersey.
+Johnson & Johnson Holdco (NA) Inc. is a corporation incorporated in and with its principal place of business in New Jersey.
+LTL is therefore a citizen of New Jersey. - 12.
+LTL is a wholly-owned indirect subsidiary of Johnson & Johnson.
+LTL owns all rights, causes of action and privileges, and is responsible for all claims related to Johnson's Baby Powder and Shower-to-Shower products, , including liabilities arising from all claims (the "Talc Claims") relating in any way to injury or damage sustained or incurred in the exposure to talc or talc-containing products (other than claims for which the exclusive remedy is provided under a workers' compensation statute or similar laws).

+- 13. Defendant Dr. Jacqueline Miriam Moline is an Occupational Medicine specialist and Professor of Occupational Medicine, Epidemiology and Prevention and Internal Medicine, and the Chairperson of the Department of Occupational Medicine, Epidemiology and Prevention at the Donald & Barbara Zucker School of Medicine at Hofstra/Northwell, as well as Director of the Northwell Health Queens World Trade Center Health Program, and Director of the New York State funded Occupational and Environmental Medicine of Long Island Clinical Center.
+Dr. Moline is a citizen of New York. - 14.
+Dr. Moline has been disclosed as a plaintiff's expert in over 200 cosmetic talc/mesothelioma cases against LTL.
-3 In discussing events prior to the 2021 Corporate Restructuring concerning talcum powder products, Talc Claims, and talc litigation, "LTL" includes Old JJCI, LTL's immediate corporate predecessor.

-York State funded Occupational and Environmental Medicine of Long Island Clinical Center.

-Upon information and belief, Dr. Moline is a citizen of New York.

-15. Dr. Moline has been disclosed as a plaintiff's expert in over 200 cosmetic talc/mesothelioma cases against LTL.
 She has provided deposition testimony in 46 talc/mesothelioma cases against LTL, as well as trial testimony in 16 of those cases.